 Current knowledge about the refactoring process can be divided into analysis and resolution.
-The latter consists mainly of a set of refactor operations (Fowler, 1999) with pre- and postconditions (Opdyke, 1992; Roberts, 1999; Tichelaar, 2001; Ó Cinnéide, 2001) and indications as to how refactor operations can be used to introduce design patterns (Tokuda and Batory, 2001; Ó Cinnéide, 2001; Kerievesky, 2004).
+The building blocks of resolution by refactoring consists of a set of refactoring operations (Fowler, 1999) with pre- and postconditions (Opdyke, 1992; Roberts, 1999; Tichelaar, 2001; Ó Cinnéide, 2001).
+These conditions express properties of the object model either before or after the refactoring has been applied.
+Research on the use of these building blocks has been targeted mostly towards the introduction of design patterns (Tokuda and Batory, 2001; Ó Cinnéide, 2001; Kerievesky, 2004).
 Contributions on analysis of software systems in the context of the refactoring process include descriptions of anti-patterns characterising potential refactoring opportunities (Brown et al., 1998) and metric descriptions of design flaws (Marinescu, 2001; Muraki and Saeki, 2002; Ratiu et al., 2004).